posted March 02, 2021

 Smoked Guinness and Steak Pot Pie

 This Smoked Guinness and Steak Pot Pie is the most amazing hearty beef pot pie you’ll ever have.
 The malty sweetness from the Guinness combined with smoked steak and mushrooms makes this a pot pie recipe to save for any and all occasions.

 Nothing goes together quite like beef and mushroom.
 Smoke those two and put them together in a pot pie with some Guinness beer and you’ve got yourself a pie to be beat.
 Not only is this recipes perfect for St. Patrick’s day, it’s also a great, savory option for Pi Day as well.

-With this rainy and cold spring weather we’re having, nothing sounds better to me than a buttery flaky crust filled with melt in your mouth steak, smoky mushrooms and silky Guinness gravy.
+When the weather gets cold or rainy, nothing sounds better to me than a buttery flaky crust filled with melt in your mouth steak, smoky mushrooms and silky Guinness gravy.
 These little pies are unbelievably hearty and filling.
 Pair with a simple green salad, and you’ve got a dinner anybody would be thrilled to eat.

-Special Note: This recipe is portioned into 6 individual pot pies (you can find 5 inch pot pie tins online) but if you don’t want to order something special just for this recipe you can divide the pie dough and filling into 2, 9 inch pie tins and bake a little longer.
+Special Note: This recipe is portioned into 6 individual pot pies (you can find 5-inch pot pie tins online) but if you don’t want to order something special just for this recipe you can divide the pie dough and filling into two 9-inch pie tins and bake a little longer.